jantman/pizero-gpslog/README.rst

 The intended feature set is:

-* Read GPS data from gpsd and cache it, possibly averaging the speed readings.
-* Write the most recent GPS data to disk (flash memory) at a user-defined interval.
-Time flushes to minimize power usage.
+* Write the most recent GPS data from gpsd to disk (flash memory) at a user-defined interval.
+* Time disk flushes to minimize power usage.
 * Maintain status LEDs for quick visual status check.
-* Make daemon notifications to systemd as appropriate.

 Requirements
 ------------